StarStrider23/Black-Scholes-and-Greeks-project/README.md

-# Black-Scholes and Greeks Project
+# Implementing the Black-Scholes Model with Applications

 Project by Alexsey Chernichenko